DejwCpp/saper/README.md

 # saper

 - technology: wpf C# net-8.0
-- how to install app: _avalible soon_
+- how to install app: setup-saper > Debug > setup.exe

 ## what it looks like: